 When pain occurs due to excessive weight gain, you may experience it at any point where your bones meet.
 Joint pain is most likely to occur in the knees, hips, and back.
 Some people who have arthritis also have pain in their toes, wrists, and fingers.

 One of the long-term risks of low T is osteoporosis.
-Unlike arthritis, osteoporosis is a disease in which your bones become fragile.
+Unlike arthritis, osteoporosis is a condition in which your bones become fragile.
 Testosterone maintains bone density, so low T may contribute to osteoporosis.

 Joint pain and low T aren’t necessarily related, but it’s possible to have both at once.
 Men who are obese are also at a greater risk of developing OA from excess pressure on the joints.

-Low T therapies are unlikely to alleviate joint pain on their own.
-Feeling better usually involves treating both joint pain and low T. See your doctor on a regular basis to make sure you’re getting the right treatments so you can move in comfort.
+Low T therapies are unlikely to relieve joint pain on their own.
+Feeling better usually involves treating both joint pain and low T. But you can work with your doctor to develop a treatment plan that’s right for your needs.